-The face value of the Company's holdings in auction rate securities is \$38.8 million, of which \$20.6 million is currently classified as long-term available-for-sale investments and \$18.2 million is classified as long-term trading investments.
+The face value of our holdings in auction rate securities is \$38.8 million, of which \$20.6 million is currently classified as long-term available-for-sale investments and \$18.2 million is classified as long-term trading investments.
 These investments are accounted for in accordance SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities.
 Investments in available-for-sale securities are recorded at fair value, and unrealized gains or losses (that are deemed to be temporary) are recognized through shareholders' equity, as a component of accumulated other comprehensive income in our consolidated balance sheet.
-The Company records an impairment charge to earnings when an available-for-sale investment has experienced a decline in value that is deemed to be other-than-temporary.
+We record an impairment charge to earnings when an available-for-sale investment has experienced a decline in value that is deemed to be other-than-temporary.
 Investments in trading securities are recorded at fair value and unrealized gains and losses are recognized in other income (expense) in our Consolidated Statement of Operations.
-The UBS put right is accounted for in accordance with SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115.
-We value the UBS put right at fair value, which is estimated to be equal to the par value of the auction-rate securities less their fair value as determined by management.
-Please refer to Note 8, Fair Value Measurements, for further information.